John Hubley: Personal life

 Hubley married Elliott in 1955.
-Faith Elliott was born Faith Chestman in 1924, but kept the name of her first husband, Melvin Elliott, a radio announcer on WQXR.
-Faith already had one child, Mark, born in 1952.
-When the Hubleys married, they vowed to make one film a year together, and to have dinner with their family every night.
-The Hubleys moved to the Upper West Side of New York City at 110 Riverside Drive, and had three more children: Raymond, Emily, and Georgia.
-All of the Hubley’s children would voice characters in their films, with Mark and Ray appearing in Moonbird and Dig, and Emily and Georgia appearing in Windy Day and Cockaboody.
+She had been born Faith Chestman in 1924, but kept the name of her first husband, Melvin Elliott, a radio announcer on WQXR.
+She already had one child, Mark, born in 1952.
+When the Hubleys married, they vowed to make one film per year together, and to have dinner with their family every night.
+They moved to the Upper West Side of New York City at 110 Riverside Drive, and had three more children: Raymond (Ray), Emily, and Georgia.
+All of the Hubley's children would voice characters in their films, with Mark and Ray appearing in Moonbird and Dig, and Emily and Georgia appearing in Windy Day and Cockaboody.
 All four are featured in Everybody Rides the Carousel.
-Raymond Hubley later remembered “there were a lot of enforced things…in our family that [were] connected to the work regiment of [John and Faith’s] relationship…they used to have a thing where we’d go around the table and tell [about] your day, and it was like a pitch meeting or something”.
-Many of Hubleys kids went on to pursue their own artistic careers, with Raymond becoming a film editor, Emily becoming an animator, and Georgia founding the band Yo La Tengo with her husband Ira Kaplan.
-Given the nature of John and Faith’s collaboration, Faith was sometimes looked over professionally with the attention and credit for their films given to her husband.
-Hubley actively fought against this, highlighting Faith’s contributions and their collaboration whenever possible.
-Following Hubley’s solo Academy Award win for Moonbird, he and Faith would be nominated together for the rest of their career.
-In his final interview before his death, Hubley insisted interviewer Michael Barrier was “sure to write [the article] in terms of the partnership of me and Faith, because all of the films, right from the beginning of our stuff, from Guggenheim on up, have always been a very close collaboration, creatively and on every other level.”
+Ray later remembered "there were a lot of enforced things...in our family that [were] connected to the work regiment of [John and Faith's] relationship...they used to have a thing where we'd go around the table and tell [about] your day, and it was like a pitch meeting or something."
+Ultimately pursuing artistic careers of their own, Raymond became a film editor, Emily an animator, and Georgia co-founder of the band Yo La Tengo with her husband, Ira Kaplan.
+Given the nature of John and Faith's collaboration, she was sometimes overlooked professionally, with the attention and credit for their films given to her husband.
+John actively fought against this, highlighting Faith's contributions and their collaboration whenever possible.
+After his solo Academy Award win for Moonbird, he and Faith would be nominated together for the rest of their joint career.
+In the final interview before his death, in which he spoke with journalist Michael Barrier John said he thought Barrier would surely "write [the article] in terms of the partnership of me and Faith, because all of the films, right from the beginning of our stuff, from Guggenheim on up, have always been a very close collaboration, creatively and on every other level."

 Hubley remained close with a number of UPA and Disney animators, many of whom he worked with on Storyboard, Inc. films.
 The Hubleys also became close friends with musician Dizzy Gillespie in the 1950s, meeting through mutual friend Paul Robeson.
 Gillespie made several films with Storyboard, Inc., including the Academy Award-winning The Hole.
-Gillespie “respect[ed] them and appreciate[d] their creativity”, calling them “wonderful people, very warm and very generous” who “seem[ed] to see me in things other people don’t see”.
-Gillespie was a constant presence around the Hubley’s house, with Mark Hubley remembering John and Faith “having parties [with Gillespie]” often, and Gillespie once “standing on his head playing ‘Happy Birthday’” for Raymond.
+Gillespie "respect[ed] them and appreciate[d] their creativity", calling them "wonderful people, very warm and very generous" who "seem[ed] to see me in things other people don't see".
+Gillespie was a constant presence around the Hubley's house, with Mark Hubley remembering John and Faith "having parties [with Gillespie]" often, and Gillespie once "standing on his head playing 'Happy Birthday'" for Raymond.
 Hubley was also close with Benny Carter and Quincy Jones.